mitodl/ocw-hugo-themes/README.md

 ```

+After making changes to `go.mod` you will need to run `hugo mod get -u` again.

 ### Run the website locally

 If you have a Hugo site using this theme in another folder that you would like to run locally, set the `EXTERNAL_SITE_PATH` variable to the path to your site and run: